owntone/owntone-server/README_RADIO_STREAMS.md

 ```

 In the example above, all tags are populated with correct information, no
-modifications to forked-daapd configuration should be needed.
+modifications to the server configuration should be needed.
 Note that
 StreamUrl points to the artwork image file.

-Below is another example that will require some tweaks to forked-daapd, Notice
+Below is another example that will require some tweaks to the server, Notice
 `icy-name` is blank and `StreamUrl` doesn't point to an image.

 ```